Improving your hospital

 - We've moved the drop off bays nearer to the new main entrance front doors.

 - We've invested in sustainable travel with improved cyclist and pedestrian access, improved cycling facilities and we're continuing to liaise with all the commercial bus companies whose routes stop around the hospital site.
 Find out more about using public transport to get to Southampton General Hospital.

 Improvements to the yellow car park (Princess Anne Hospital)

-Work will soon begin on the re-lining of some patient and visitor spaces in the yellow car park at Princess Anne Hospital, to ensure that they can accommodate modern day vehicle sizes.
+We are in the process of re-lining of some patient and visitor spaces in the yellow car park at Princess Anne Hospital, to ensure that they can accommodate modern day vehicle sizes.

 We now operate parking enforcements around the site for any vehicle not parked in an appropriate space at the Southampton General and Princess Anne hospitals.